CIB/logb/explanation.md

 Furthermore, logb extends this basic format with a few concepts:

-* Entity structures: Entities that "contain" entities, compare to structs in C
+* Entity structures: Entities that "contain" entities, comparable to structs in C.
-* Functions: A method to hook external logic into logb(using a function interface)
-* Patterns: A way to specify sets of statements and entities by introducing "variables" into them
+* Patterns: A way to specify sets of statements and entities by introducing "variables" into them.
+Comparable in functionality to "queries" in prolog.

 # Modules

-Since logb is not maths, but rather a practical tool, it does not limit itself to mathematical axioms and tools.
-This means that for any one problem domain, certain assumptions and definitions must be made about the domain.
+Since logb is not a formal mathematics tool, but rather a practical tool, it does not limit itself to mathematical axioms and tools.
+This means that for any one problem domain, certain assumptions and definitions can be made about the domain.
 For instance, when dealing with rendering, we'll want to make assumptions about how data in the framebuffer relates to the image displayed on the screen and so on.
 These kinds of assumptions are stored in a module, making them easy to plug in and out.

-All entity types, statement types, functions and axioms must be defined in a module.
+All entity types, statement types and axioms must be defined in a module.
 These are all up to the programmer of the module - logb itself has no way of verifying that the definitions in the module match their real-world counterparts, rather this is the assumption which enables logb to make accurate inferences in the first place.

 # Entities